GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Abstract

 \section{Abstract}

 Circuit-level decoders are essential for the realisation of low-overhead fault-tolerant quantum computing.
 However, they rely on complex hypergraphs that are traditionally compiled ahead-of-time.
 This static approach introduces a significant bottleneck for an emerging class of adaptive circuits, where the structure is modified during execution based on mid-circuit measurement outcomes.
 Pre-compiling hypergraphs for all possible circuit branches would incur an exponential memory cost, rendering current tools impractical for these workloads.
-Hence, we introduce GreenPeas, a C++/CUDA toolchain for the high-speed, just-in-time compilation of decoding hypergraphs.
-By lowering the circuit to a space-time error propagation graph, we show how Stim's backtracking algorithm can be mapped efficiently onto massively parallel GPU architectures, decomposing the $\mathcal{O}(n \times l)$ workload for a circuit with $n$ qubits and $l$ gate layers across thousands of concurrent threads.
-Our implementation achieves a greater than 10$\times$ average speedup over the Stim baseline across two of the leading fault-tolerant architectures: the surface and bivariate bicycle codes.
-As a key use case, we demonstrate that this speedup enables circuit-level decoding of adaptive syndrome measurement circuits, unlocking a regime previously restricted to less accurate phenomenological decoders.
-We aim to open-source GreenPeas to support the research of future adaptive circuit protocols.
+Hence, we introduce GreenPeas, a just-in-time compiler for decoding hypergraphs.
+By lowering the realised circuit to a space-time error propagation graph, GreenPeas decomposes Stim's backtracking algorithm for error analysis into two sequentially dependent, internally parallelisable stages: (1)~mapping physical errors to their corresponding equivalence classes, and (2)~aggregating error probabilities within each class.
+Evaluated on surface and bivariate bicycle code memory circuits without user-annotated repeat blocks, GreenPeas achieves a geometric mean speedup of $13.2\times$ over Stim using a high-end GPU.
+This speedup carries over to the adaptive regime, unlocking circuit-level decoding of $[[4,2,2]]$-concatenated surface code memories with adaptive syndrome measurements---a capability previously restricted to less accurate phenomenological decoders---yielding $6.7\times$ lower logical error rate and $4.5\times$ lower decoding latency at a representative outer code distance of 10.

 { \institution{Imperial College London} \city{London} \country{UK} }

 { \institution{Imperial College London} \city{London} \country{UK} }

 { \institution{Imperial College London} \city{London} \country{UK} }